Cuba hands over U.S. parents accused of abducting their sons

 TAMPA, Florida Cuba allowed U.S. authorities to land a plane in Havana and retrieve an American couple accused of kidnapping their two young sons and sailing to the communist island with them, Florida officials said.

-The FBI plane returned to Tampa, Florida, early on Wednesday with Joshua Michael Hakken, his wife, Sharyn Hakken, their sons, 4-year-old Cole and 2-year-old Chase, and the family dog, a Hillsborough County Sheriff's spokesman said.
+The plane returned to Tampa, Florida, early on Wednesday with Joshua Michael Hakken, his wife, Sharyn Hakken, and their sons, 4-year-old Cole and 2-year-old Chase, the Hillsborough County Sheriff's Office said.

 The parents, who had lost custody of their children, were jailed on kidnapping and other charges.
 The children were returned to their maternal grandparents, from whose home they were allegedly abducted last week.

-The FBI plane flew from Tampa to Havana, picked up the family and then returned to Tampa, McKinnon said.

-A State Department official said earlier that the United States was receiving "very good cooperation from the Cuban authorities."
+A State Department official said earlier that the United States was receiving "very good cooperation from the Cuban authorities," who had provided "all appropriate assistance to the family."

 Washington and Havana have no extradition agreement and tensions flared between the two Cold War enemies during the Elian Gonzalez child custody battle more than a decade ago.